 Using the Stochastic Oscillator to Identify Overbought and Oversold Conditions

-On a stochastic graph, readings that fall within the top 80-100 range are considered overbought, and readings that fall between 0-20 are considered oversold.
+On a stochastic graph, readings that fall within the 80-100 range are considered overbought, and readings that fall between 0-20 are considered oversold.
 The analytical concept of support and resistance dictates that when a price reaches an extreme overbought or oversold threshold, it will reverse.
 For this reason, overbought stochastic readings are interpreted as bearish (sell) signals because price momentum is expected to move in the opposite direction.
 Conversely, oversold readings are considered bullish (buy) signals, anticipating a rise in price momentum.

 That said, a reading above 80 or below 20 isn’t necessarily an invitation to enter a trade.
 In some instances, an asset may remain overbought or oversold for an extended period of time if the price trend remains strong (i.e., the price continues to close at higher highs or lower lows).
 In the image below, the stochastic oscillator makes a move above 80 (producing a sell signal), but the price continues to rise—and the asset remains within the overbought range for a few days.
-If the trader were to have entered into a short position when the oscillator made its initial move above 80, they would have ended up taking a loss or exiting the trade before the trend reversed in their favor.
+If the trader had entered into a short position when the oscillator made its initial move above 80, they would have ended up taking a loss or exiting the trade before the trend reversed in their favor.

 Investing in the direction of the strong trend will limit the amount of risk you incur and protect you from entering into a trade too soon.
 Before acting on overbought and oversold readings, examine your price action graph and use a trend indicator such as the moving average convergence/divergence (MACD) to confirm the direction and strength of the current trend.

 To further validate the buy and sell signals produced by overbought and oversold stochastic readings, traders also look for divergences and signal line crosses.
 A divergence occurs when the price action reaches a new high or low extreme and the stochastic oscillator fails to follow suit.
 Typically, a divergence will precede a trend reversal because price momentum (as measured by the stochastic oscillator) is known to shift direction before the price itself.
-For example, in the image below, the price reaches a new low, but the stochastic oscillator fails to make a lower low than previous readings.
+For example, in the image below, the price reaches a new low, but the stochastic oscillator fails to make a lower low than previous readings

 At the point of this divergence, the two stochastic signal lines cross—yet another indication that the trend is primed for a reversal.
 Before entering into a long position, the trader should wait to confirm a corresponding change in price.
 Immediately following the divergence, the price fails to make a lower low and continues to climb in the opposite direction, thus confirming the reversal.